-Always use your UofT email address, with ECO101 in the subject and your student ID number in the body.
-Clicking the link will fill in the required subject line.
+Always use your UofT email address and including your student ID number in the body.

-Issue contact I have a question about or problem with a topic eco101@utoronto.ca with subject quiz.
-ECO101 Quiz I have a question about a test or final exam. eco101Qutoronto.ca with $subject$ ECO101 Test I have a question about my accessibility accom- eco101@utoronto.ca with subject modation.
-ECO101 Accommodations I have a different course logistics question. eco101@utoronto.ca I want to contact my TA.
+Issue contact I have a question about or problem with a topic eco101+quiz@utoronto.ca quiz.
+I have a question about a test or final exam. eco101+test@utoronto.ca I have a question about my accessibility accommo- eco101+accommodations@utoronto.ca dation.
+I have a private matter to discuss with Prof. Gazzale eco101+gazzale@utoronto.ca I have a different course logistics question. eco101@utoronto.ca I want to contact my TA.
 Check Groups in Quercus Discussion board for course content questions.
-Piazza I have a question about Packback. help@packback.co
+Ed Discussion I have a question about Packback. help@packback.co